 Getting a $100,000 loan if you have fair or bad credit

 It can be difficult to get such a large loan if you have fair or bad credit.
-Many lenders use high origination fees and interest rates to mitigate their risk, meaning you’ll pay more to borrow if your credit is less than great.
+Many financial institutions use high origination fees and interest rates to mitigate their risk, meaning you’ll pay more to borrow if your credit is less than great.

 Additionally, none of the fair credit lenders and bad credit lenders that we’ve reviewed offer loans as high as $100,000.
 Because of this, we recommend either requesting a smaller loan amount or considering some of the alternative options we cover later in the post.

 Pros & cons of a $100,000 personal loan